neuronsimulator/nrn/neuron/neuron/classes/cvode.rst

     Description:
-        Fill the destination :func:`Vector` with the values of the states.
+        Fill the destination :class:`Vector` with the values of the states.
         On return dest_vector.size will be the number of states.